IsaacLouzeiro/petshop-tcc/README.md

 ### -- About

-#### Pet Shop web system, for a fictitious enterprise, focused on sale of products for pets, and the cadaster of pets to the grooming service, in addition to the institutional website.
+#### Pet Shop web system, for a fictitious enterprise, focused on sale of products for pets, and the register of pets to the grooming service, in addition to the institutional website.

 ### -- Technologies